colinspear/recently-played/README.md

 This project is a serverless pipeline and dashboard that tracks personal Spotify listening history.
 It includes:

-- AWS Lambda functions for data ingestion and transformation
+- AWS Lambda functions for ingestion, enrichment, and transformation
-- S3 for storage and state management
+- S3 for storage, caching, and public delivery
 - A Streamlit dashboard hosted on Streamlit Cloud
+- Daily automation with CloudWatch Events and GitHub Actions
 - Optional local development workflows

 ## Architecture Overview

-1. **Data Ingestion (Legacy Lambda)**
+1. **Data Ingestion (Lambda)**
-   The `fetch_recent_plays_legacy` Lambda pulls recent listening data from the Spotify API and stores it in a private S3 bucket as raw `.json` files.
-This function runs on a scheduled trigger and is preserved here as a legacy component.
+   The `fetch_recent_plays` Lambda pulls recent listening data from the Spotify API and stores it in a private S3 bucket as raw `.json`.
+This function runs daily via CloudWatch.

 2. **Data Processing (Lambda)**
-   The `spotify-recently-played-process-to-csv` Lambda reads new `.json` files from S3, extracts structured data, enriches it with genre metadata, and writes the processed `.csv` output to a public S3 bucket.
-Caching for processed files and genres is handled via versioned S3 objects.
+   The `spotify-recently-played-process-to-csv` Lambda reads new `.json` from S3, extracts structured listening records, enriches them with artist genre metadata, and writes a unified `.csv` to a public S3 bucket.
+   - deduplication based on `played_at`
+   - genre caching and key tracking stored in versioned S3
+   - deployed as a zip built with Docker using AWS base images

 3. **Dashboard (Streamlit)**
-   The Streamlit app loads the latest processed data directly from the public S3 bucket and displays listening time trends, top artists, genre insights, and more.
-The app auto-refreshes based on the pipeline schedule.
+   The dashboard reads directly from the public S3 CSV.
+It displays:
+   - daily listening time with weekday benchmarks
+   - top artists and tracks (last 30 days)
+   - hourly listening patterns
+   - genre distribution with mock-enriched labels
+   - dashboard-level refresh timestamp synced to GitHub Actions trigger

+   Hosted on Streamlit Cloud and updated daily via a no-op commit using GitHub Actions.

 ## Running Locally